 Added to all this is that the average 401(k) plan in America only offers participants 20 mutual funds to choose from.

 Sometimes the mutual funds in the 401(k) plan have high fees themselves, and the mutual funds chosen may not be the best options for their employees.

-We’ve seen folks waste another 1% or so per year here alone.
+Because of this, we’ve seen folks pay another 1% or so per year in fees.

 Still, we love the idea of using your 401(k) plan as a systematic savings vehicle.

-However, in most cases, each time you leave a job, you should roll your 401(k) balance to an IRA.
+However, in many cases, each time you leave a job, you should consider rolling your 401(k) balance to an IRA.

 And, in most cases, if your plan offers you a Roth 401(k) plan, you should be using it.

-Something that almost no one knows: Most 401(k) plans in America offer current employees who’ve reached age 59-1/2 the option to roll their 401(k) balance to an IRA, while you still work there, and you get to continue to contribute new money, and get the match.
+Something that many people don't know: Most 401(k) plans in America offer current employees who’ve reached age 59-1/2 the option to roll their 401(k) balance to an IRA, while you still work there, and you get to continue to contribute new money, and get the match.

-This can be a huge opportunity to reduce your fees, and to get a much broader choice of low-cost investment options.
+This may be an opportunity to reduce your fees, and to get a much broader choice of low-cost investment options.

 This varies by plan, and may not be right for everyone, so give us a call to see if this is possible in your 401(k) plan.
 We’d love to help.